NienkeDriessen/DrijvendeSteden/deployment/HTTPS_SETUP.md

 - Proxies `/api/*`, `/link/*`, `/static/*`, and `/upload/*` to the Flask backend on `127.0.0.1:5050`.
-- Terminates TLS on `https://sciencecentreontour.tudelft.nl:5050` and forwards the recognition UI to the Flask app, while redirecting `http://sciencecentreontour.tudelft.nl:5050` to the HTTPS version.
+- Terminates TLS on `https://sciencecentreontour.tudelft.nl:5050` and forwards the recognition UI to the Flask app.
+Browsers must use HTTPS on that port; HTTP on port 5050 cannot be redirected because HTTP and HTTPS can't share a non-standard port.
 - Adds HSTS and other basic security headers.
 - Redirects all HTTP traffic (port 80) to HTTPS automatically (Caddy default).